 5 Common Estate Planning Myths

-Have you heard someone say “I’m not wealthy, I don’t need a trust.”
-This is a common misconception with respect to estate planning that results in thousands of estates being probated each year.
+Have you heard someone say that they don’t need a trust because they’re not wealthy?
+This is a common estate planning myths.
+It results in the probate of thousands of estates each year.

 Estate planning is for anyone that wants to ease the burden their death or illness may have on their loved ones.